jekirl/poketrainer/README.md

      * Setting this to 500 means avoid a fort for 500 seconds before returning, (Should be higher than 300 to have any effect).
 This will let the bot explore a bigger area.
     * `SPIN_ALL_FORTS` [Experimental] will try to route using google maps(must have key) to all visible forts, if `SKIP_VISITED_FORT_DURATION` is set high enough, you may roam around forever.
     * `KEEP_POKEMON_IDS` IDs of pokemon you want the bot to hold regardless of IV/CP
+    * `CATCH_POKEMON` Allows you to disabling catching pokemon if you just want to mine for the forts for pokeballs

  * Run python web.py to get a webservice to show you player information, this can be seen at:
   * http://127.0.0.1:5000/YOUR_USERNAME_HERE/pokemon